ncatlab/nlab-content/pages/5/5/7/6/26755/content.md

 This article reviews existing categories in [[measure theory]], explains why they do not match the existing practice of [[measure theory]] and [[real analysis]], and proposes a very satisfying way to resolve these issues.
 The resulting category of __compact strictly localizable enhanced measurable spaces__ enjoys excellent categorical properties and matches the existing practice of [[real analysis]] closely.

 This article concentrates on measure theory as it is used in [[real analysis]], [[probability theory]], [[statistics]], [[stochastic processes]] and other areas of analysis.
 In particular, given the existing practice in these fields, we take it for granted that we must identify functions that are equal almost everywhere.
-Other areas, such as [[descriptive set theory]] may need other criteria and other categories.
+Other areas, such as [[descriptive set theory]], may need other criteria and other categories.

 We also remark that the use of enhanced measurable spaces instead of measure spaces is for strictly esthetic reasons (like avoiding making noncanonical choices of measures), and everything works equally well with traditional [[measure spaces]] instead.